emcrisostomo/Time-Machine-Cleanup/README.md

     $ sudo make uninstall

-To make path changes visibile in an existing ZSH session, execute the `rehash`
+To make path changes visibile in an existing Zsh session, execute the `rehash`
 command:

     $ rehash